Auth & Integrations

 Integrations configuration are different than authentication configuration, even if they sometimes share similar concepts (like OAuth apps or tokens).

-Integrations are most likely to be reused by both core Backstage and multiple plugins, while authentication is mostly a one-time setup per identity provider.
+Integrations are most likely to be reused by both core Backstage and multiple plugins, while authentication is exclusively used by its identity provider.

 Understand service identity